The-Yerbas-Endeavor/yerbas.github.io/_pages/index.md

   <div class="wrapper">
     <div class="text-center m-auto" style="max-width: 900px;">
       <h2 class="text-white">Welcome to Yerbas</h2>
-      <p style="max-width: 900px;" class="m-auto">Yerbas is a protocol based on a fork of the Bitcoin code which adds features specifically focused on allowing tokens to be issued on the Yerbas blockchain.
+      <p style="max-width: 900px;" class="m-auto">Yerbas is a protocol based on a fork of the Bitcoin/Dash/Raptoreum and a pinch of Raven code which adds features specifically focused on allowing tokens to be issued on the Yerbas blockchain.
 These tokens can have whatever properties the issue of the token decides - so they can be limited in quantity, named and be issued as securities or as collectibles.</p>
       <p class="mt-8">You can make your own security token within minutes and have it trade worldwide.</p>
       <hr class="border-b pt-6"/>
     </div>